 There was a book?
 All this time there was an actual, buyable, readable Castle book and nobody told me?
-I mean sure, I could’ve read this post from Jeff, this one from Mandi, or this one here.
+I mean sure, I could've read this post from Jeff, or this one from Mandi.
 But Jeff and Mandi are all the way across the country in the New York office!
-You and I are, we’re right here.
-All I know is, if Beckett gets to read that book, then I’m getting my hands on it too.
+You and I are, we're right here.
+All I know is, if Beckett gets to read that book, then I'm getting my hands on it too.
 But—and let me know if this is a step too meta—what I really want is a book about Beckett (Stana Katic) and Castle (Nathan Fillion).
 Or maybe I mean less meta, because Heat Wave, featuring Nikki Heat and Jameson Rook, is basically Beckett and Castle, but one level deeper into the fantasy.
 I just want to stay on the surface, with our beloved cop and her dashing mystery-writer partner.
 Besides, the names Nikki Heat and Jameson Rook make me giggle.

 But so many things about Castle are amusing in all the best ways.
 Take last night's debate about con movies (one of my favorite genres).
 It's no wonder Castle had a yarn-spinner's respect for the grifter Fletcher (Will Beinbrink).
 Not only is the guy the kind of character we imagine Castle writing, but as a man with friends in high and low places, Castle seems to dabble in shadiness, himself—not a lot, just enough to make him interesting.
 As he puts it, "When are you going to learn I've got a guy everywhere?"
 And this guy was shadiness itself.
 First, it looked like the poor sod took a bullet in the North Pole.
 Maybe some of you clued in earlier than I did that the North Pole is something of a long way to go to off a dude, but at any rate, we soon discovered he wasn't at the North Pole, he was in his apartment.
 Because he's a con artist!
 Yes, but one with a heart of gold!
 No, he wasn't a grifter at all, he was a spy!
 No, wait, not a spy, just a creep!
 And he's alive!
 No, dead!
 Okay, okay, he's definitely dead, possibly a creep, and undoubtedly a very good con man…with really bad taste in partners.
 No wonder Beckett and Castle came down to a split decision on the case (Her: "I hate this case!"
 Him: "I know, isn't it great?")